TO WALK THE WALK, YOU BETTER TALK THE TALK!

 Non-competitive sporting activies for groups of people; includes walking, swimming, skiing, swimming, snow shoeing, and biking (and occasionally roller-skating).

 The collection of forms, the walk stamp, and other materials walkers use to sign themselves into a year round walk.
 It is most often in an actual box, but sometimes is a 3-ring binder or some other manner that works for that particular location.
 You may have to ask an employee for the walk box; not all employees will know of its existence.
 Be prepared to be creative when looking for the walk box (it's part of the adventure).
 See also Registration Log and Walk Directions.

 Walk directions provide step-by-step route instructions and usually, but not always, a map of the route.
 You cannot take walk directions until you have signed the Amateur Athletic Release of Liability, either on the registration log or start card.

 YEAR ROUND EVENT (YRE)

-Events that can be done any time for credit.
-There is always a box or binder that is located in a store (usually) that has the walk directions, stamp(s), money envelope, and all the other materials necessary for the walker to self-register.
+An event that can be done during at least 11 months of the year, at any time, for credit.
+There usually is a start box or binder at the start point (often a store) that has the walk directions, stamp(s), money envelope, and other materials a walker uses to to self-register.

-The Year Round Events page lists all the Year Round Events sponsored by Iowa's Walking Club and has links to the details pages on the AVA website.
-For Year Round Events throughout the U.S., purchase a Starting Point or go to the Clubs section of the AVA website.
+The Year Round Events page lists all the year round events sponsored by Iowa's Walking Club and has links to the event details on the AVA website.
+For year round events throughout the U.S., purchase a Starting Point book or go to the Clubs section of the AVA website.
 See also Traditional Event.